maurya-subhashini1/Check-birthday-lucky-or-not-lucky-project_11/README.md

 # Check-birthday-lucky-or-not-lucky-project_11
-- Take user's complete birthday
-- And his/her lucky number.
+# check mark11.
+Check your friends if their birthdates are lucky or not.
-- Now, find out if sum of digits of birthday is divisible by the lucky number.
+- A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your lukcy number .
-- Show the result to user with some graphics.
+# How to use:

-- In this project check whether your birth date is lucky or not
+ -  Enter your birth date
-- In this project we have made using html,css,js
+ -  Enter your lucky number & click on Enter
+ -  Output will be shown below it
+ # Programming Language:

+    - html
+    - css
+    - javascript
+    - i used this language